funnywayrush84/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential performance issues.
 It's better to write clean, simple code first and optimize only when needed.

+# 2023-12-08
+- "Premature optimization is the root of all evil" - Donald Knuth.

+Focus on writing clean, readable, and maintainable code first.
+Only optimize when you have identified a performance bottleneck through profiling.